 Figure 10: Lighting drop-down gallery

-Figure 11: Rectangle shape with 3-D effects applied
+Figure 11: Star shape with 3-D effects edited

 - Remember to save your presentation often.